aplteam/MarkAPL/Files/MarkAPL.md

 ```
 </pre>

-You can use the Markdown Extra specification with three --- or more --- tildes:
+Alternatively you can use the Markdown Extra specification with three --- or more --- tildes:

 <pre>
 ~~~